MarHayat/TreeShapeVAE/python_codes/README.md

 images.zip are the non-overlapping set of images that we use for the clustering task.

 Nets.py contains different network structures.
 We used these networks and choose the one that results in the minimum error.

+codes.zip contains the compressed represntation of the images.